Wednesday 22nd November, Wellcome Collection, Euston Road, London | 7pm-8.30pm

 Engaging a Politics of Hope – Economics, Belief and the Environment

-Delivering this year’s Annual Lecture for the William Temple Foundation is Green Party co-leader and founder of the Ekklesia think tank Jonathan Bartley.
+Green Party co-leader and founder of the Ekklesia think tank Jonathan Bartley delivered the William Temple Foundation Annual Lecture in 2017

-On the day the autumn budget is announced, Jonathan’s lecture will consider new forms of politics and economics, ideas of stewardship and creation in relation to the environment and other policy areas, and how religion and belief inhabits the current public political landscape.
+On the day the autumn budget was announced, Jonathan’s lecture considered new forms of politics and economics, ideas of stewardship and creation in relation to the environment and other policy areas, and how religion and belief inhabits the current public political landscape.

 .Selected Past Events